CristianodePaula/CristianodePaula/README.md

  <p> 🙍‍♂️ I live in Brazil</p>
  <p> 🥰 am passionate about software development, technology, science, literature, arts and genk culture.</p>
  <p> 👊 I work with full stack development using MERN technologies and agile methodologies (Scrum and Kanban). </p>
- <p> 💻 I'm currently working on the full stack development of a social network for animal adoption. </p>
- <p> 📖 I'm slowly writing a ebook on web development.
+ <p> 📖 I'm writing a ebook on web development.
 In it I deal with subjects such as algorithms, database, javascript, react, node etc. </p>

 <div align="center">